 “What happens next?”
 I keep my voice flat.
 Morton is still throwing back gin and tonics like water.

 “Whitmore tells me that he needs some time to talk to his kid and find out how true this shit could be.
 I thought I had lost my meal ticket.
 About a month later, he comes to me telling me that we had a deal, but I had to get Ann back to Nevada so that we could be sure that she wouldn’t talk.
 Carla and I had a terrible fight about that.
 She didn’t want Ann to come back.
-She wanted her to stay in Washington with Ray so that both of them could have some kind of normal life.”
-He said.
+She wanted her to stay in Washington with Ray so that they both could have some kind of normal life,” he says.

 “What finally convinced Carla to bring Ana back here?”
 I ask.

 “The money… and the fact that I wouldn’t let up on it.
 We showed up at Ray’s and told Ann that it was time to go home.
 That was the fight from hell.
 Although Ray had given Ann his name, he never adopted her, and he wasn’t on her birth certificate, so he didn’t have any legal rights.
 Just like I couldn’t force Ann to come to Nevada, Ray didn’t have any rights to fight for her to stay in Washington.
 Ann begrudgingly came back to Nevada and she was an unbearable little shit from the moment she got there.”